 A DJ who has contributed significantly to the growth of EDM, Armin Van Buren has been named number one by DJ Mag four consecutive times and five in total (the only one to date).
 Currently, he hosts a radio show called "A State of Trance", which has over 20 million weekly listeners worldwide.

 The long, successful career of this DJ has helped him become a household name in electronic music.
-Not only does have a wax statue at the Madame Tussauds museum in Amsterdam, but he has also won a Grammy for his remix of the song “All of Me” by John Legend and is the first DJ to play live at the Olympic Games.
+Not only does he have a wax statue at the Madame Tussauds museum in Amsterdam, but he has also won a Grammy for his remix of the song “All of Me” by John Legend and is the first DJ to play live at the Olympic Games.
 The EDM revolution runs deep through the mixing tables of these DJs, some of which we will be lucky enough to see, and hear, this summer at Ushuaïa Ibiza.